 Not to be outdone, bacterial diseases orchestrate their own sinister symphony, infecting plant tissues and causing disruptive mayhem – leaf spots, wilting, cankers, and gall formation.
 Their hit list includes notorious names like bacterial leaf spots in tomatoes, fire blight of apples and pears, and the dreaded citrus canker.

-Viral diseases in plants are caused by viruses, which are tiny infectious particles that can hijack the host plant’s cellular machinery for their replication.
-Infections can cause many symptoms, including mosaic patterns on leaves, yellowing, stunting, and curling.
-Some common examples of viral diseases in plants include tobacco mosaic virus, tomato yellow leaf curl virus, and cucumber mosaic virus.
+As the curtain rises, viral diseases step into the spotlight, tiny infectious particles wielding the power to hijack the cellular machinery of their hapless host plants.
+Their malicious manipulations manifest as mosaic patterns on leaves, yellowing, stunting, and curling.
+Beware the infamous tobacco mosaic virus, tomato yellow leaf curl virus, and cucumber mosaic virus.

 How do plant diseases impact crop health?